gbmetzner/gbmetzner.github.io/_posts/2015/2015-03-05-Testing-Multiple-DB-Gatling.md

 Thus, in this post I'm going to show you how I've written the stress test for our [Multiple DB application]({% post_url 2015/2015-01-24-Multiple-DB %}).

-First of all create a new Scala project called --gatling-multidb--.
+First of all create a new Scala project called __gatling-multidb__.

-After that place the following lines in the --plugins.sbt-- file located on projects directory:
+After that place the following lines in the __plugins.sbt__ file located on project directory:

 {% highlight scala %}
 addSbtPlugin("io.gatling" % "gatling-sbt" % "2.1.0")
 {% endhighlight %}

-This is needed to allow sbt run test on the terminal.
+This is needed to allow sbt run tests.

-After place Gatling sbt plugin we need to place Gatling dependecies to our project changing the build.sbt file as following:
+After place Gatling sbt plugin we need to place Gatling dependecies to our project changing the __build.sbt__ file as following:

 {% highlight scala %}
 import io.gatling.sbt.GatlingPlugin